hauser-group/scf_guess_datasets/README.md

 ## Datasets

 For a description of each dataset see [quantum-machine.org](http://quantum-machine.org/datasets/).
+Attention: The used basis set file for 6-31G(2df,p) were modified.

 - [Qm9](http://figshare.com/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904) 134k small organic molecules of CHONF.
 Molecules are non-charged and closed-shell.
-Calculated at B3LYP/6-31G(2df,p) level.
+The train/val/test sets are roughly stratified with respect to molecular size.Calculated at B3LYP/6-31G(2df,p) level.
 - [Qm9Isomeres](http://figshare.com/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904) 6k constitutional isomeres from C7H10O2 taken from Qm9.
 Calculated at B3LYP/6-31G(2df,p) level.
 - [Qm9IsomeresMd](http://quantum-machine.org/data/c7o2h10_md.tar.gz) Molecular trajectories of 113 molecules at 500 K randomly selected from Qm9 Isomeres.
 Calculated at the B3LYP/6-31G(2df,p) level.